-Many events are also taking place across the globe on International Podcast Day.
-Last year there were local podcaster meetups, listener pub crawls, standup comedy shows from podcasters, and so much more.
-You can locate an event in your area and join the celebration.
-If you plan to schedule an event to celebrate International Podcast Day, please submit your event so we all can share the word.
+Many events are took place across the globe on International Podcast Day.
+There were local podcaster meetups, listener podcast parties, comedy shows, and so much more.
+You can locate an event that happened in your area here.

-International Podcast Day will began with a kickoff session covering the history of the event, the event schedule, Podcast Day Gratitude award, and highlights of what to expect over the next 30+ hours of live video streaming.
+International Podcast Day will began with a kickoff session covering the history of the event, the event schedule, Podcast Awards announcement, sponsor and speaker spotlights, and highlights of what to expect over the next 30+ hours of live video streaming.

 It can take an enormous amount of time, money and commitment to produce a podcast.
 Yet despite all of your efforts you can still struggle to secure a return on your investment.
 Annemarie shares the lessons she has learned over the last nine years, as well the key steps she now uses with her own podcasts (and her clients) to ensure they are able to monetise their message and become known as an influential voice in their industry from their very first podcast.

 Most people wouldn’t say that Asia is on the verge of a podcasting boom but some would easily state that the continued liberation and proliferation of podcasting in the region could hold and even more significant impact on societies that are able to produce and consume podcasts.
 Here we take a look into a crystal ball to see how podcasting can reroute the current direction of governments and people in the region.